BinarSkugga/Skugga/README.md

 a parameter with the String or int type respectively.
 As for id, it needs a parameter that match the return type of createID in your HttpExchangeHandler.

-> The methods parameters need to be in the same order as the url
+> The method parameters need to be in the same order as the url

 > SkuggaHttps doesn't / won't support query parameters.